'Take our lives seriously,' Michelle Obama pleads as she rallies for Kamala Harris in Michigan

 But this year, at the Democratic National Convention in Chicago, she adopted a more biting approach.
 She accused Trump of "doubling down on ugly, misogynistic, racist lies as a substitute for real ideas and solutions that will actually make people's lives better."

-At a campaign event in Pittsburgh, Biden spoke with the Laborers’ International Union of North America.
+While Harris was with Obama in Michigan, President Joe Biden visited the Laborers’ International Union of North America in Pittsburgh.
 He mentioned that Harris once walked a picket line with the United Auto Workers — “she has a backbone like a ramrod” — while Trump has undermined organized labor.

 “He views unions as getting in the way of the accumulation of wealth for individuals," Biden said.
 “It’s in labor’s interest to defeat Donald Trump, more than any other race you’ve been in.”